In the Kitch

 Jump to Recipe

 One of the more unique and savory takes on the cheese sauce is beer cheese dip.
-A staple of the pub, beer cheese combines the sharpness of a good English cheddar with the malted taste of a dark lager to create the perfect compliment to fries, tater tots, chips, and big soft pretzels alike.
+A staple of the pub, beer cheese combines the sharpness of a good English cheddar with the malted taste of a dark lager to create the perfect complement to fries, tater tots, chips, big soft pretzels and more.

 Beer cheese dip in a copper pot with bread sticks and a glass of beer on the side.